Bank of Baroda: 1960s

 In 1963, BoB acquired Surat Banking Corporation in Surat, Gujarat.
-The next year BoB acquired two banks: Umbergaon People's Bank in southern Gujarat and Tamil Nadu Central Bank in Tamil Nadu state.
+The next year, BoB acquired two banks: Umbergaon People's Bank in southern Gujarat and Tamil Nadu Central Bank in Tamil Nadu state.

 In 1965, BoB opened a branch in Guyana.
-That same year BoB lost its branch in Narayanganj (East Pakistan) due to the Indo-Pakistani War of 1965.
-It is unclear when BoB had opened the branch.
-In 1967 it suffered a second loss of branches when the Tanzanian government nationalised BoB's three branches there at (Dar es Salaam, Mwanga, and Moshi), and transferred their operations to the Tanzanian government-owned National Banking Corporation.
+That same year, BoB lost its branch in Narayanganj (East Pakistan) due to the Indo-Pakistani War of 1965.
+In 1967, the Tanzanian government nationalised BoB's three branches there at (Dar es Salaam, Mwanga, and Moshi), and transferred their operations to the Tanzanian government-owned National Banking Corporation.

-In 1969, the Indian government nationalised 14 top banks including BoB.
+In 1969, the Indian government nationalised 14 top banks, including BoB.
 BoB incorporated its operations in Uganda as a 51% subsidiary, with the government owning the rest.

 1970s

 In 1972, BoB acquired Bank of India's operations in Uganda.
 Two years later, BoB opened a branch each in Dubai and Abu Dhabi.

-Back in India, in 1975, BoB acquired the majority shareholding and management control of Bareilly Corporation Bank (est. 1954) and Nainital Bank (est. in 1922), both in Uttar Pradesh and Uttarakhand respectively.
-Since then, Nainital Bank has expanded to Uttarakhand, Uttar Pradesh, Haryana, Rajasthan and Delhi state.
-Right now BoB have 99% shareholding in Nainital Bank.
+Back in India, in 1975, BoB acquired the majority shareholding and management control of Bareilly Corporation Bank (est. 1954) and Nainital Bank (est. in 1922), both in Uttar Pradesh and Uttarakhand, respectively.
+Since then, Nainital Bank has expanded to Uttarakhand, Uttar Pradesh, Haryana, Rajasthan, and Delhi state.
+BoB currently has 99% shareholding in Nainital Bank.

 International expansion continued in 1976 with the opening of a branch in Oman and another in Brussels.
 The Brussels branch was aimed at Indian firms from Mumbai (Bombay) engaged in diamond cutting and jewellery having business in Antwerp, a major center for diamond cutting.

 Two years later, BoB opened a branch in New York and another in the Seychelles.
 Then in 1979, BoB opened a branch in Nassau, the Bahamas.

 1980s

 In 1980, BoB opened a branch in Bahrain and a representative office in Sydney, Australia.
-BoB, Union Bank of India and Indian Bank established IUB International Finance, a licensed deposit taker, in Hong Kong.
+BoB, Union Bank of India, and Indian Bank established IUB International Finance, a licensed deposit taker, in Hong Kong.
 Each of the three banks took an equal share.
 Eventually (in 1999), BoB would buy out its partners.

 A second consortium or joint-venture bank followed in 1985.
 BoB (20%), Bank of India (20%), Central Bank of India (20%) and ZIMCO (Zambian government; 40%) established Indo-Zambia Bank in Lusaka.
-That same year BoB also opened an Offshore Banking Unit (OBU) in Bahrain (Gulf).
+That same year, BoB also opened an Offshore Banking Unit (OBU) in Bahrain (Gulf).

-Back in India, in 1988, BoB amalgamated Traders Bank (established 1947 in Delhi), that had a network of 34 branches in Delhi.
+Back in India, in 1988, BoB amalgamated Traders Bank (established in 1947 in Delhi), which had a network of 34 branches in Delhi.
 The Reserve Bank had mandated the amalgamation.